ShreyasMuzumdar/ollama-voice-mac/README.md

 # ollama-voice-mac
-A completely offline voice assistant using Mistral 7b via Ollama and Whisper speech recognition models.
+A completely offline voice assistant using any AI model via Ollama and Whisper speech recognition models.
 This builds on the [excellent work of maudoin](https://github.com/maudoin/ollama-voice) by adding Mac compatibility with various improvements.

 https://github.com/apeatling/ollama-voice-mac/assets/1464705/996abeb7-7e99-451b-8d3b-feb3fecbb82e